-Selected writings on science, health, and AI — exploring innovation, discovery, and real-world impact.
+Current stories and articles on science, health, and AI — exploring innovation, discovery, and real-world impact.
+Click on each title to access the published story.

 SCIENCE

-A Smarter Stethoscope Improves Diagnostics in a Noisy World With support from the National Institutes of Health, Dr. Mounya Elhilali is developing a smart digital stethoscope aimed at revolutionizing pulmonary diagnostics—particularly pediatric diagnostics that would help prevent the more than two million childhood deaths each year caused by acute lower respiratory infections, the leading cause of childhood mortality worldwide.
-[Read more]
+With support from the National Institutes of Health, Dr. Mounya Elhilali is developing a smart digital stethoscope aimed at revolutionizing pulmonary diagnostics—particularly pediatric diagnostics that would help prevent the more than two million childhood deaths each year caused by acute lower respiratory infections, the leading cause of childhood mortality worldwide.

-When cells crack under pressure, these molecular machines step in Cells are remarkable multitaskers, constantly tuning in to their surroundings.
+Cells are remarkable multitaskers, constantly tuning in to their surroundings.
 While chemical signals often grab the spotlight, physical forces—from stretching and compression to the pressure of blood flow—help keep cells balanced, mobile, and capable of repair.
-Scientists have long sought to understand how cells detect and respond to these forces, a process that would explain how our bodies adapt and heal.
-[Read more]

 HEALTH

-Sharper, Safer, More Inclusive Medical Imaging Backed by NIH funding, Dr. Muyinatu 'Bisi' Bell's innovative work is enhancing diagnostic accuracy, improving surgical precision, and ensuring equitable health care for all patients.
-[Read more]
+Backed by NIH funding, Dr. Muyinatu 'Bisi' Bell's innovative work is enhancing diagnostic accuracy, improving surgical precision, and ensuring equitable health care for all patients.

-Student Design Sparks Hope for Migraine Relief Electrical engineering undergraduates are developing a noninvasive, wearable, and reusable device designed to address the root cause of chronic migraines.
-[Read more]
+Electrical engineering undergraduates are developing a noninvasive, wearable, and reusable device designed to address the root cause of chronic migraines.